deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 ___

 Xiù's cabin was actually the most lavishly-decorated on the ship, despite her initial reluctance to put her stamp on it.
-Allison had pointed out that Xiù was "*Going to spend at least, like, a month on this ship anyway, so why not get comfortable?"*
+Allison had pointed out that Xiù was *"Going to spend at least, like, a month on this ship anyway, so why not get comfortable?"*

 The result was that she'd used up her entire month's allowance of nanofactory time on fabrics, rugs, fairy lights, throw pillows and, with Kirk's permission, candles.
 The result was that the cool default lighting of the cabins was warmer in her room, and there was a gust of scented candle on the wind when she answered Lewis' knock.